 Although our sessions are facilitated by psychologists, doctors and other professionals, the support groups are not formally therapeutic.
 This means that we do not provide formal therapy or follow specific structures or themes.

-We have learned that our sessions are much more helpful when we address the topics and emotions that arise for our attendees on the day instead of us planning to talk about planned themes or issues.
-We know that coping with grief can be an unpredictable journey, and therefore, we think it is better to deal with whatever feels most prominent to you month to month.
+We have learned that our sessions are much more helpful when we address the topics and emotions that arise for our attendees on the day of our groups instead of us planning to talk about particular themes or issues.
+We know that coping with grief can be an unpredictable experience, and therefore, we want to give you a space to talk about whatever you need.

-Our support group sessions run from 6:30pm to 8:30pm.
 We most typically spend the time sharing our experiences in our confidential and non-judgmental space, although sometimes we end up just catching up over coffee and cake too (speaking informally with others in a similar position to you can feel hugely relieving).
-People attending the group tend to share memories and experiences, both happy and sad, however, there is no rules about having to speak.
+People attending the group tend to share memories and experiences, both happy and difficult, however, there is no rules about having to speak.
 You are more than welcome to attend and just listen.

 We also have a growing library in our support groups with a variety of books on bereavement and information leaflets.
 Most of our books are recommendations from attendees.
-You are more than welcome to borrow a book or two and bring them back when you have finished them – there is no rush to return them the following month.
+You are more than welcome to borrow a book or two and bring them back when you have finished them – there is no rush to return them.